griffinracey/VBA-challenge/README.md

 Autofitting columns: https://learn.microsoft.com/en-us/office/vba/api/excel.range.autofit

-Borrowed some ideas from the in-class activity 06-Stu_CreditCardChecker-CellComparison
+Borrowed some general structure from the in-class activity "06-Stu_CreditCardChecker-CellComparison" for finding where the ticker symbol changes to a different symbol and to record the values